Last updated: June 9, 2023

-Automated External Defibrillator (AED), Beach/Water Access, Benches/Seating, Bus/Shuttle Stop, Fire Extinguisher, First Aid Kit Available, First Aid/Medical Care Available, Food/Drink - Coffee, Food/Drink - Snacks, Gifts/Souvenirs/Books, Historical/Interpretive Information/Exhibits, Information, Information - Maps Available, Information - Ranger/Staff Member Present, Information Kiosk/Bulletin Board, Parking - Auto, Parking - Bus/RV, Picnic Table, Restroom, Restroom - Accessible, Scenic View/Photo Spot, Telephone, Toilet - Flush, Trash/Litter Receptacles, Water - Drinking/Potable
+Automated External Defibrillator (AED), Beach/Water Access, Benches/Seating, Bus/Shuttle Stop, Fire Extinguisher, First Aid Kit Available, First Aid/Medical Care Available, Food/Drink - Coffee, Food/Drink - Snacks, Gifts/Souvenirs/Books, Historical/Interpretive Information/Exhibits, Information, Information - Maps Available, Information - Ranger/Staff Member Present, Information Kiosk/Bulletin Board, Parking - Auto, Parking - Bus/RV, Picnic Table, Restroom, Restroom - Accessible, Scenic View/Photo Spot, Toilet - Flush, Trash/Litter Receptacles, Water - Drinking/Potable

 A seasonally wide stretch of beach backed by dramatic sandstone cliffs makes Drakes Beach a very popular place, especially among families.
 The waves of Drakes Bay are usually much smaller than those on the west-facing beaches of Point Reyes, so it's relatively safer for people to play along the water's edge.
 Easy access to the beach, a bookstore, and a visitor center add to its appeal.
 Picnic tables are located near the visitor center and along the northern edge of the parking lot.